How to Start a Business

 Luckily, there are many public and private organizations that offer support, including the Small Business Association, which recommends these 10 steps to get your business off the ground:

-10 Simple Step Guide to Starting a Business
+10 Simple Steps Guide to Starting a Business

 1. Conduct Market Research